 What came “before” this?
 All other factors being equal, the decision tree of the parents leading up to conception, for example, has a distinct effect on infancy, but this is not the “I” or “you” in any substantial sense.
 Not many would argue strongly for long that the ultimate identity of the individual is just a current of time induced energy that starts at one point and ends at another.
 Suddenly we step into “rebirth.”

 If death is a continuum, your return gains significance, instead of becoming merely a “feeling.”
 If death is absolute, corporeal efforts take precedence.
 If the mystical lead you to the occult, either something went astray or you hit a lucky break, unless you are experienced.
-Did you spit in the direction of the straight path?
-Maybe it would vanish for you then.
-It is not always needed, but usually it is, depending on what you’re looking for.
 Would you not enwrap yourself in a deathtrap if you do not know what you are doing?
-There are some places where instinct will not help you as you overstep.
-And probably you will overstep, because this is the unknown, and it is your nature to face up to whatever challenge is thrown your way.
+There are some places where instinct will not help you as you overstep, and probably you will overstep, because this is the unknown, and it is a wanderer’s nature to face up to whatever challenge his thrown your way.

 If you came here through psychology, know that Jung is fruitless, though it can be an interesting field (created by idiots who wanted to be philosophers) if you want to look at the superficial, surface level.
 You will be kept in conditioned genesis while thinking it is a favorable state because they are more interested in “investigation” than assimilation.